 In the basic filter interface, you can look at only log entries from one resource type at a time.
 The advanced filter interface permits multiple resource types.

-Your log entries have a retention period based on your Stackdriver service tier.
 You will not see any logs if you browse to a time before your current retention window.
-For more information, see Stackdriver pricing.
+For more information, see Logs retention periods.

 Searching with the Logs Viewer